 Info: Glacier hiking is quite easy and pretty much everyone in regular physical condition can do it.
 The minimum age for most glacier hikes in Iceland is 8 years.
 We had people of over 70 in our group and they managed just fine.
 For more info, what to expect, what to wear, and where to go, please see our guide below.

 Another highlight among Iceland’s South Coast attractions are the natural ice caves inside Vatnajökull Glacier.
 If you ever wanted to walk inside a real glacier cave, this is your chance!

 Please note that you cannot visit ice caves on your own.
 Most of them can only be reached by a super jeep and you’ll have to go with a guided tour.

 The most popular ice cave tours start near Jokulsarlon glacial lagoon or Skaftafell and run from the beginning of October to the end of March (some also in the beginning of April).
 Normally, the nicest ice caves of Vatnajokull are only accessible in winter.
-However, there is also one ice cave – Katla ice cave – that can now be visited in every season.
-Below is an overview of some of the best natural ice cave tours in Iceland:
+However, there is also one ice cave – Katla ice cave – that – if conditions allow – can be visited in every season.
+Below is an overview of some of the best natural ice cave tours in South Iceland: